MahirMahdi/gamezone-marketing-channel-analysis/readme.md

 ## 10. Limitations

-- ROI and channel efficiency could not be evaluated due to the absence of marketing spend data
+- ROI could not be evaluated due to the absence of marketing spend data

 - Attribution inconsistencies may skew channel performance